 Who is the best Candidate for Liposuction?

 Liposuction works best for patients of relatively normal weight but who have forms of ‘lipodystrophy’ – or accumulation of fatty deposits in particular areas.
 If you are physically healthy, are a non-smoker and have firm, elastic skin you will more than likely get a better final contour.
 Liposuction is not recommended if you have poor blood circulation in the area of local fat accumulation, nor if you have heart or lung disease.

 You should also understand that Liposuction is not the answer to improving cellulite, although it may become less noticeable after the dimpled fatty deposits are removed.
 If you gain weight after suction, the fatty deposits are less likely to return to the area that has been suctioned, but they may accumulate in other areas that previously weren’t a problem.

 During the initial consultation with your Surgeon, he will evaluate your health and suitability for this surgery and discuss your options, the surgery and aspects surrounding this surgery.
 We encourage you to be open and discuss any queries that you may have.
 During the consultation with your Doctor, remember to mention medications that you may be taking, and to tell him if you smoke.

 All surgery carries some risk and uncertainty.
 It is impossible to predict every outcome because everyone is different.
 Liposuction is normally a safe procedure providing the clients have been carefully selected, the surgeon is adequately trained in the procedure as well as having training in General Surgery.

-We suggest that regular gentle exercise after your Surgery will encourage skin retraction and improve body contour, as well as maintaining or even adding to weight loss if required.
-You should be able to return to work within two weeks, however this depends on the type of work that you do.
+We suggest that regular gentle exercise occurs after your Surgery and this will encourage skin retraction and improve body contour, as well as maintaining or even adding to weight loss if required.
+You should be able to return to work within two weeks, however, this depends on the type of work that you do.
 You should discuss this with your Surgeon preoperatively and then again postoperatively when your progress can be assessed.